-Heart Failure from Drinking Low Sodium Diet
+Heart Failure due to Alcoholism Low Sodium Diet

 A person with alcoholic cardiomyopathy may benefit from a low sodium diet.